-We respond to customer requests in a timely and professional manner.
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE We respond to customer requests in a timely and professional manner.
 At least 85% of respondents are either fairly satisfied or very satisfied with the service they receive when they contact Council, as measured by the annual residents' survey.

-(Target: 86.5% customer satisfaction rate).
+(Target: 86.5% customer satisfaction rate.)
 The Residents' Survey results for 2018 show 80% of residents who contacted the council in the last 12 months were fairly satisfied or very satisfied with the service they received.
 There has been an overall decrease in satisfaction on service delivery across all areas.
 Service requests increased by 3,760 over the previous year.
 These results compare with 90% who were very or fairly satisfied in 2017.

-See figure 46 Satisfaction with Service Received when Contacting Council on page 195.
+See figure 46 Satisfaction with Service Received when Contacting Council on page 197.
 We produce high quality, fit for purpose and accessible Long Term Plans (LTP), Annual Plans (AP) and Annual Reports (AR).
 The Long Term Plan, Annual Plans and Annual Reports are prepared within statutory timeframes and there are no successful challenges to these processes.
 (Target: All LTP, AP and AR statutory timeframes are met.
-LTP amendments are managed to meet statutory requirements).
+LTP amendments are managed to meet statutory requirements.)
 The Long Term Plan 2018-2028 was adopted on 28 June 2018 in compliance with statutory requirements.
 There were no challenges to this process.
 An unmodified audit report was issued on the Long Term Plan 2018-2028 by Audit New Zealand on behalf of the Office of the Auditor General.
 The Annual Report 2016/2017 was adopted by Council on 28 September 2017 in compliance with statutory requirements.

-This target was fully achieved in 2016/2017 with the adoption of the Annual Plan for 2016/2017.
+These targets were fully achieved in 2016/2017 with the adoption of the Annual Plan for 2017/2018 and the Annual Report for 2015/2016.
 We provide resolution of most customer phone enquiries during the initial conversation with a Customer Services Officer.
 80% of customer phone calls are resolved at first point of contact (i.e. without the need to transfer the call to another staff member).
-(Target: ≥80% of customer phone calls resolved at first point of contact).
+(Target: ≥80% of customer phone calls resolved at first point of contact.)
 82% of customer calls where resolved at first point of contact.

 LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE We provide Land Information Memorandums (LIMs) to customers within 10 working days.
 100% of LIM applications are processed within the statutory timeframes (i.e. 10 working days).
-(Target 1: 100% of LIMs are processed within statutory timeframes).
-Target 1 For the 2017/2018 year we achieved 100% success rate with all 771 LIM applications processed on time.
+(Target 1: 100% of LIMs are processed within statutory timeframes.)
+Target 1 rate with all 771 LIM applications processed on time.
 There was a minor increase of 1% in the number of LIM applications processed, compared with the previous year.
-The average time taken to process a LIM is reduced to five working days by 2016.
-(Target 2: The average LIM processing time is five working days.)
+The average time taken to process a LIM is reduced to 5 working days by 2016.
+(Target 2: The average LIM processing time is 5 working days.)
 Target 2 The average processing time for our LIM's is 6.5 working days, reduced from seven working days in the previous year.
-Although we did not reach our target of five working days, our timeframes are still within the legislative requirement of 10 working days (LGOIMA 1987 s44A).
+Although we did not reach our target of 5 working days, our timeframes are still within the legislative requirement of 10 working days (LGOIMA 1987 s44A).